ChainSQL/chainsql-lib/docs/index.md

 Name | Type | Description
 ---- | ---- | -----------
-defaultChainsql | boolean | *Optional* Enable [rippling](https://ripple.com/knowledge_center/understanding-the-noripple-flag/) on this account’s trust lines by default.
-(New in [rippled 0.27.3](https://github.com/ripple/rippled/releases/tag/0.27.3)) disableMasterKey | boolean | *Optional* Disallows use of the master key to sign transactions for this account. disallowIncomingZXC | boolean | *Optional* Indicates that client applications should not send ZXC to this account.
+defaultDac | boolean | *Optional* Enable [rippling](https://ripple.com/knowledge_center/understanding-the-noripple-flag/) on this account’s trust lines by default.
+(New in [rippled 0.27.3](https://github.com/ripple/rippled/releases/tag/0.27.3)) disableMasterKey | boolean | *Optional* Disallows use of the master key to sign transactions for this account. disallowIncomingDAC | boolean | *Optional* Indicates that client applications should not send DAC to this account.
 Not enforced by rippled. domain | string | *Optional*  The domain that owns this account, as a hexadecimal string representing the ASCII for the domain in lowercase. emailHash | string,null | *Optional* Hash of an email address to be used for generating an avatar image.
 Conventionally, clients use Gravatar to display this image.
 Use `null` to clear. enableTransactionIDTracking | boolean | *Optional* Track the ID of this account’s most recent transaction. globalFreeze | boolean | *Optional* Freeze all assets issued by this account. memos | [memos](#transaction-memos) | *Optional* Array of memos to attach to the transaction. messageKey | string | *Optional* Public key for sending encrypted messages to this account.
-Conventionally, it should be a secp256k1 key, the same encryption that is used by the rest of Chainsql. noFreeze | boolean | *Optional* Permanently give up the ability to freeze individual trust lines.
+Conventionally, it should be a secp256k1 key, the same encryption that is used by the rest of Dac. noFreeze | boolean | *Optional* Permanently give up the ability to freeze individual trust lines.
 This flag can never be disabled after being enabled. passwordSpent | boolean | *Optional* Indicates that the account has used its free SetRegularKey transaction. regularKey | [address](#address),null | *Optional* The public key of a new keypair, to use as the regular key to this account, as a base-58-encoded string in the same format as an account address.
 Use `null` to remove the regular key.